jazzy1331/cse1222GradingScripts/File Compilation Checker/README.md

 # Multiple File Compilation Checker

-A script that uses the g++ compiler to compile all files in a directory and prints out live results.
+A script that uses the g++ compiler to compile all files in a directory and prints out live compilation results.

 ## How to use